FacilityApi/FacilityApi.github.io/docs/spec.md

     id: string;
   }:
   {
-    ...
+    …
   }
 ```

 #### Query Fields

-If `from: query` is used on a request field, that field value comes from the query string.
+If `from: query` is used on a request field, that field value comes from the query string of the HTTP request.
 (Response fields cannot be query fields.)

 The `name` parameter of the `http` attribute can be used to indicate the name of the field as found in the query string; if omitted, it defaults to the field name.

-If a request field of an `method: GET` method is not a path field and it has no other `http` attributes, it is assumed to be a query field.
+If a request field of an `method: GET` method has no `from` value, it is assumed to be a query field.
 For non-`GET` methods like `POST`, `from: query` is always needed to identify query fields.

 The following example uses two query fields, e.g. `GET https://api.example.com/v1/widgets?q=blue&limit=10`.